Simple finite subgroups of the Cremona group of rank 3: Finite linear and permutation groups

 \section{Finite linear and permutation groups}

 \begin{case} \textbf{Finite linear groups.} Let $V$ be a vector space.
-An irreducible subgroup $G\subset \GL(V)$ is said to be \textit{imprimitive} if it contains a non-trivial reducible normal subgroup $N$.
-In this case $G$ permutes $N$-invariant subspaces $V_i\subset V$ such that $V=\oplus V_i$.
+An irreducible subgroup $G\subset \GL(V)$ is said to be \textit{imprimitive} if there exists a non-trivial decomposition $V=\oplus V_i$ such that $G$ permutes subspaces $V_i$.
+In this case $G$ contains a non-trivial reducible normal subgroup $N$ such that $g V_i= V_i$ for all $g\in N$ and all $i$.
 A group $G$ is said to be \textit{primitive} if it is irreducible and not imprimitive.
-Clearly, a simple linear group has to be primitive. \end{case}
+Clearly, a simple linear group has to be primitive if it is irreducible. \end{case}

 All finite primitive linear groups of small degree are classified, see \cite{Blichfeldt}, \cite{Brauer-1967}, and \cite{Lindsey-1971-lg6}.
 Basically we need only the list of the simple ones.

 \begin{theorem}[{\cite{Blichfeldt}}] Let $G\subset \PGL_3(\CC)$ be a finite irreducible simple subgroup and let $\tilde G \subset \SL_3(\CC)$ be its preimage under the natural map $\SL_3(\CC)\to \PGL_3(\CC)$ such that $[\tilde G,\tilde G]\supset Z(\tilde G)$.
 Then only one of the following cases is possible: \begin{enumerate} \item the icosahedral group, $G\simeq \tilde G \simeq\A_5$; \item the Valentiner group, $G\simeq\A_6$, $Z(\tilde G)\simeq \muu_3$; \item the Klein group, $G\simeq\tilde G \simeq\PSL_2(7)$; \item the Hessian group, $G\simeq (\muu_3)^2\rtimes \SL_2(3)$, $|G|=216$, $Z(\tilde G)\simeq \muu_3$; \item subgroups of the Hessian group of index $3$ and $6$. \end{enumerate} \end{theorem}